William KekwickPrint Page

 When William C. Gosse planned an expedition in 1872, the Commissioner of Crown Lands secured Kekwick`s services and he was appointed third in command and collector of botanic and natural history specimens.
 On reaching Beltana he became seriously ill and was taken to Nuccaleena for medical treatment.
 Unfortunately he did not respond and died there on 16 October 1872 .
 He was buried at Blinman.

-The brass plaques on the base were erected about 2001, as the lead lettering had dropped out of the monument and could not be replaced satisfactorily.
+The brass plaques on the base were unveiled in 2000, as the lead lettering had dropped out of the monument and could not be replaced satisfactorily.

 Mr. Auld made an interesting speech in reply, in which he recalled many amusing memories of the trip.
 He thanked the anniversary committee and the Geographical Society for having placed headstones over the graves of Messrs.
 Kekwick and Thring.
 "We had a grand trip, " he went on musingly, casting back nearly 50 years "and knew what it was to have an empty stomach Would you like to know the secret of the success of Stuart's expedition.
 It was discipline."